globalconceptsmediallc-oss/gcm-operating-system-app/docs/PROJECT_STATUS.md

 The following decisions are considered locked unless intentionally revised.

-• GCM OS is an internal Consulting Operating System.
+• GCM OS is an AI-powered Consulting Operating System.

 • The $299 Growth Review is the client-facing consulting product.